Tkachov/ALERT/README.md

 Scripts were mostly written for MSMR, MM and RCRA, with some support of SO added later.
 Scripts most likely would work with MSM2 and MW, though some minor changes could be required.

-The repo could be roughly split into three parts:
+The repo could be roughly split into four parts:
 - **dat1lib/** — a "library" that allows to load assets to work with or modify and save them;
 - **server/** — Assets Browser, a web UI application to explore game's archives and view assets contents (ranging from raw hex to specialized viewers);
-- standalone scripts that use the library to do different useful actions with the assets.
+- standalone scripts that use the library to do different useful actions with the assets;
+- [the wiki](https://github.com/Tkachov/ALERT/wiki), that contains some information on ALERT and, most importantly, games' formats.

 ## Assets Browser